dj-nitehawk/MongoDB.Entities/README.md

 ### Advantages:
 - Don't have to deal with `ObjectIds`, `BsonDocuments` & magic strings unless you want to.
 - Built-in support for `One-To-One`, `One-To-Many` and `Many-To-Many` relationships.
+- Async only API for scalable application development.
 - Query data using LINQ, lambda expressions, filters and aggregation pipelines.
 - Sorting, paging and projecting is made convenient.
 - Simple data migration framework similar to EntityFramework.